 How is CTE diagnosed?

-At this time CTE can only be diagnosed after death by postmortem neuropathological analysis.
-Right now there is no known way to use MRI, CT, or other brain imaging methods to diagnose CTE.
+At this time, CTE can only be diagnosed after death by postmortem neuropathological analysis.
+Right now there is no known way to use MRI, CT, PET, SPECT, or other brain imaging methods to definitively diagnose CTE.
+In addition, there are no known blood or spinal fluid tests for CTE.
 The CTE Center is actively conducting research aimed at learning how to diagnose CTE during life.
-For more information on this research, please visit http://www.bu.edu/cte/our-research/.
+Find out more about our research here.

 Can I be evaluated at the BU CTE Center?

 The BU CTE Center is a research group.
-At this point in time we do not offer clinical services.
+At this point in time we do not offer continuing clinical care.
 The best first step, if you are seeking clinical evaluation, is to speak to your primary care physician.
-For more information on physicians in your area who work with those suffering from brain trauma, please contact your local Brain Injury Association.
-State and local branches of the Brain Injury Association can be found here: http://www.biausa.org/state-affiliates.htm
+For more information on physicians in your area who work with those suffering from brain trauma, please use the Concussion Clinics search tool.
+Many of our clinical research studies include evaluations.
+However, these are not intended to replace routine or specialized medical care.
+Please review our actively recruiting studies and email firstname.lastname@example.org if you are interested in participating in our research.
+Additionally, please see our Resources page for more information on CTE, clinical care, and support. here

 Can you refer me to a doctor?